2009 Samoa earthquake and tsunami: Samoa

-Samoa evacuated people from the entire city of Apia, the country's capital city on the island of Upolu and moving thousands of residents to higher ground.
+Residents in the city of Apia on Upolu island were evacuated to higher ground.
 Journalist Cherelle Jackson reported that the city quickly emptied in the aftermath of the earthquake and tsunami, "All the schools, workplaces everyone has walked up – it's like a ghost town."

 Twenty villages on Upolu south side were reportedly destroyed, including Lepā, the home of Samoa's Prime Minister Tuila'epa Sa'ilele Malielegaoi.
 In Lepā, only the church and the village's welcome sign remained standing following the tsunami.
 The hardest hit areas in Samoa appear to be Fagaloa Bay on the east coast of Upolu, Lalomanu on the south east coast, and along the rest of the southern coast of the island, with one hospital in Apia reporting it had received 79 bodies.
 The village of Poutasi on the south west coast of Upolu was reported with extensive damage in a TVNZ news item, along with its neighbouring Villages of Satalo and Salani being completely wiped out.

 A mother at the Taufua Beach Fales in Lalomanu watched her three young children swept away by the tsunami.
 Elsewhere there were reports of landslides near Solosolo and damage to plantations near Apia.

 A number of tourist resorts are located on Upolu's south coast.
 These include Coconuts Beach Resort and Sinalei Reef Resort and Spa in the village of Siumu.
 Both resorts published tsunami updates on their websites.
 The Sa'Moana Resort is in the village of Salamumu.

 The eastern part of the island remains without power or water supplies after the earthquake.